The Romantic Age

-The Romantic Age is a 1949 British drama film directed by Edmond T. Gréville.
-The screenplay by Peggy Barwell and Edward Dryhurst is based on the French novel Lycee des jeunes filles by Serge Véber.
-The film was retitled Naughty Arlette for the American release.
+The Romantic Age (U.S. title: Naughty Arlette) is a 1949 British drama film directed by Edmond T. Gréville and starring Hugh Williams, Mai Zetterling and Petula Clark.
+The screenplay by Peggy Barwell and Edward Dryhurst was based on the novel Lycee des Jeunes Filles by Serge Véber.

 Plot

-The plot focuses on middle-aged Arnold Dickson, an art master who joins the staff of the girls' school in which his daughter Julie is enrolled.
+Middle-aged Arnold Dickson is an art master who joins the staff of the girls' school in which his daughter Julie is enrolled.
 He soon finds himself the target of Arlette, a sophisticated French exchange student who has more than education on her mind.
 On a dare, she seduces the professor into running off to Paris with her, a plot derailed by Julie when she orchestrates a scheme designed to help him put the affair into perspective.

-Production notes

-In 1960, composer Charles Williams topped the American pop music charts with his theme for the film The Apartment.
-It originally had been written for and was heard in this film under the title "Jealous Lover".